LinkedInLearning/level-up-rust-3041143/README.md

-# Rust Code Challenges: Challenge 9
+# Level Up Rust: Challenge 10

-Your challenge is to implement a function that can sum lists of integers that include missing values.
-This may occur during parsing user input, for example when extracting values from CSV files.
+Your challenge is to implement a function that can sum `Vec<Option<i32>>`.
+In words, this means that your function needs to be able to handle missing values.

 ## Testing your solution